How Much Do Managed IT Services Cost?

 Managed services can be divided into the following structures:

-- Per User or Per Device: Companies with in-house IT infrastructure and full-time technicians often use this service structure.
+Companies with in-house IT infrastructure and full-time technicians often use this service structure.
 They have the resources and workforce to manage their day-to-day network use.
-However, their consumption and use of cloud services fluctuate regularly, making top-level enterprise service packages inefficient.
-Consequently, a per-user/per-device service is more cost-effective in comparison because companies only have to pay as needed.
+However, their consumption and use of cloud services fluctuate regularly.

-- Break-Fix Services: This is the most straightforward service structure for managed services.
-Under this arrangement, MSPs will only need to offer their expertise in case something “breaks,” such as in the case when there’s a security breach, downtime or any incident covered in the Service Level Agreement (SLA).
-As such, companies will only have to pay for the services provided, usually priced on an hourly basis.
+Break-fix services represent the most straightforward service structure for managed services.
+In this arrangement, MSPs provide their expertise only when an issue arises, such as in the event of a security breach, downtime, or any incident specified in the Service Level Agreement (SLA).
+Companies incur costs solely for the services rendered, typically charged on an hourly basis.

 Expect your IT support provider to quote using these service structures as a baseline.
 Managed IT services pricing can increase depending on other factors discussed below.